inclusive-design/wecount.inclusivedesign.ca/src/collections/initiatives/ai-employment-systems.md

 coverImageUrl: /uploads/FWDlogoBforprocessing4x1.png
 coverImageAltText: "FWD: Future of Work and Disability logo"
 shortDescription: >-
-  A group of expert panellists will give an introduction to AI and machine learning with a focus on concerns for persons with disabilities and employment.
+  Expert panelists Anhong Guo, Shari Trewin, Ben Tamblyn and Chancey Fleet give an introduction to AI and machine learning with a focus on how AI creates both barriers and new opportunities for persons with disabilities in the hiring, training and retention of employees.

   November 3, 2020, 1:30 AM – 3:00 PM (EST)